CryptoAgentOS/Examples/README.md

-# Examples
+# Examples for CryptoAgentOS
-Examples of Agents, Services, Tasks, and everything
+Examples of Agents, Services, Actions, Tasks, and everything